schwa/Ultraviolence/README.md

 - Efficiency is going to be very very tough to make 100% solid.
 - SwiftUI View's can be composed arbitrarily and still produce valid (if weird) UI.
 Ultraviolence can't allow that - it doesn't make sense to make a Draw() node without shaders, or a Draw() node with multiple vertex shaders...
 Arbitrary composition isn't going to work everywhere.
 We may need a more expressive type system to enforce this.
 - The render command is really used to build a graph of commands.
 The graph can be inspected and reasoned with - for example Draw nodes need to make sure there is a vertex shader and a fragment shader and geometry.
 Is it possible to guarantee the graph is correct at compile time (goes with previous note
+- Wrap Metal types as much as possible.
+This allows us to get better type and concurrency safety (e.g. Buffer<Type>/RawBuffer vs MTLBuffer etc).
+- What do with types that overlap naming with SwiftUI State/ForEach etc.